 Bleeding problems.
 Celexa may raise your risk of bleeding.
 If you already have bleeding problems, your risk of this side effect may be even higher.
 Before taking Celexa, tell your doctor if you have any bleeding problems.

 Heart problems.
-Celexa can cause abnormal heart rhythms.
+Celexa can cause atypical heart rhythms.
 You may have a higher risk of this side effect if you already have heart problems.
-Before taking Celexa, tell your doctor about any heart problems you have, such as heart failure or a recent heart attack.
+Before taking Celexa, tell your doctor about any heart problems you have, such as heart failure.
+Also, let them know if you’ve ever had a heart attack.

 Liver or kidney problems.
 If you have liver or kidney problems, your body may have trouble clearing Celexa from your system.
 This could raise your risk of side effects from the drug.
 Before you take Celexa, tell your doctor about any liver or kidney problems you have.